I want to change society from a business perspective, rather than from a welfare perspective.

 I want to create a space where everyone can go out

-I think that Yamaguchi 's idea of making art that sells for a high price because it's cool, rather than from a welfare perspective, is simply cool and I respect it.
-But what has resonated with me and resonated with me the most since I first met the twins, is when they said that they wanted HERALBONY to be a banner for people with disabilities when they go out.
-They said they wanted to make it easier for people with disabilities to go out without worrying about what others think or feeling reserved.
+I respect Yamaguchi 's approach to art, not from a welfare perspective, but simply because it's cool and can be sold for a high price.
+But what has resonated with me the most, ever since I met the twins, is what they said: that Heralbony wants to be a symbol for people with disabilities when they go out.
+They want to make it easier for people with disabilities to go out without worrying about what others think or feeling hesitant.

-I'm sure that many people with disabilities and their families hesitate to go out for one reason or another, fearing that they might shout out loud, or that others might think they are pitiful or have a hard time, and there are survey results to support this belief.
-That's why I want to create a place in society where people can go out without having to say "sorry."
+I'm sure many people with disabilities and their families hesitate to go out for various reasons, such as worrying about raising their voices, or being seen as pitiful or having a hard time.
+There are indeed survey results supporting this.
+Therefore, I want to create a space where people can go out without having to apologize to society.

-This is one of the things I learned through my work at the Taiyo Museum.
-That many people go out, use public transportation, shop, eat, drink, or use the facilities...
-Since everyone is a consumer, it creates a win-win situation for companies and stores.
-It may lead to economic revitalization, and above all, by putting it on a business basis, it can ensure sustainability.
+This is one of the lessons I learned through my work at the "Sun Museum."
+So many people go out, use public transportation, shop, eat, or use the facilities...
+They are all consumers, so it can create a win-win situation for businesses and shops.
+It may lead to economic revitalization, and above all, by putting it on a business basis, its sustainability can be ensured.

 Aiming to become a "platform for an inclusive society"